Iori Sasaki

 Regional Ecosystems Driven by Mobile Big Data/Services

 From the perspectives of spatial informatics and mobile computing, this research aims to develop and implement IT technologies that help re-evaluate the diversity, appeal, and civic pride of local communities.
 In particular, as rural areas face population decline, sustainable community development increasingly depends on collaboration among residents, visitors, and local organizations.
-This study explores methodologies for building a people-centered information infrastructure for community development, utilizing AI and big data to integrate and leverage local history and wisdom, while also facilitating human-to-human collaboration throughout the process.
+This study explores methodologies for building a people-centered information infrastructure for community development, utilizing AI and data science to integrate and leverage local history and wisdom, while also facilitating human-to-human collaboration throughout the process.

 Thematic Heatmapping and Scoring Methods for Developments of Walking Routes (2021–)